Wednesday 4 March 2020

 Creag Mhor 687m 1hr 39mins

-February served us more wind and rain than ever before so it was with some relief that a second dry day on the run was forecast.
-I had made four or five excursions up my local hills, Lime Craig and Ben Gullipen, in foul weather but they take only an hour.
+February served us more wind and rain than ever before so it was with some relief that a second dry day was forecast.
+I had made four or five excursions up my local hills, Lime Craig and Ben Gullipen, in foul weather but they take only an hour to walk up and run down.
 I needed to ease myself back into some proper hill walking.
 The snow at the weekend had left the hills glazed like meringues so it would be hard going but sweet.
 I headed for Creag Mhor, a Graham, overlooking Loch Voil and Balquidder.
-The walk starts from Ballimore in Glen Buckie, I had not been here since 1984 when training for the Glasgow Marathon on a 20-mile circular training run from Brig O' Turk.
+The walk starts from Ballimore in Glen Buckie.
+I had not been here since 1984 when I was training for the Glasgow Marathon with a 20-mile circular training run from Brig O' Turk.

 I made a late start and it was 10:30am when I parked half a mile before Ballimore where a broad track climbs to the right and there is a large bellmouth capable of taking half a dozen vehicles.
-I climbed the track to a high point above Ballimore from where another track arrives and there is an enormous dump of tyres and timber.
+I climbed the track to a high point above Ballimore from where another track arrived and there was an enormous dump of tyres and timber.
 There is a gap in the high deer fence here and I began the long climb through the sodden grassy ground aiming for the corner of the tree plantation to the north.
-I was going well until I reached the snow level at 400 metres after which the double jeopardy of steepening slopes and soft snow put a brake on progress.
+It was going well until I reached the snow level at 400 metres after which the double jeopardy of steeper slopes and soft snow put a brake on progress.
 There is another deer fence to breach and I managed to squeeze between the wires.
-The snow thickened so that each step became an exercise in hole punching.
-It looked like a pleasant ridge on the map, so I had decided to take in all the tops along the ridge but it meant a lot of extra effort up and down through deep banks of snow.
+The snow thickened so that each step became an exercise in punching deep holes in the snow.
+It looked like a pleasant ridge on the map, so I decided to take in all the tops along the ridge but it meant a lot of extra effort up and down through deep banks of snow.

-The guide books tell you not to use this track, which does require two 10 feet high gates and a high deer fence to climb but compared to the extra 2 kilometres to cross two bridges and return via the path from Glen Finglas, it seemed a better option.
+The guidebooks tell you not to use this track, which does require two 10-foot high gates and a high deer fence to climb but compared to the extra 2 kilometres to cross two bridges and return via the path from Glen Finglas, it seemed a better option.
 It had been a good outing and I was back at the car for 1:30pm.
 I spoke to a woman from Balquidder who was passing with her dog.
-We both observed the social distancing that is now recommended and observed in other European countries to limit the spread of coronavirus, why is the UK so tardy in following suit?
+We both observed the social distancing that is now recommended and observed in most European countries to limit the spread of Coronavirus.
+Why is the UK so tardy in following suit?
 This will not end well.

 The track above Ballimore